-- All eligible activities are completed in accordance with the scope of work agreed upon within the signed grant agreement, as modified and as certified by an engineer. - All funds are expended in full or the remaining funds are intended to be returned to HUD. - All reporting requirements (e.g., Quarterly Performance Reports, HUD Monthly Status Reports, HUD Contract Reports, other internal reporting) are completed. - Any special conditions of the program are met. - All audit and monitoring issues are resolved.

-More information about the closeout procedure can be found in the Subrecipient Manual, Chapter 14: Project Closeout.

-Program representatives will work with cities, townships, counties, special districts, and federally recognized tribal governments to collect all closeout documentation for their files in accordance with the Subrecipient Manual, Chapter 14: Project Closeout.
+- All eligible activities are completed in accordance with the scope of work agreed upon within the signed grant agreement, as modified and as certified by an engineer. - All funds are expended in full or the remaining funds are intended to be returned to HUD. - All reporting requirements (e.g., Quarterly Performance Reports, HUD Monthly Status Reports, HUD Contract Reports, other internal reporting) are completed. - Any special conditions of the program are met. - All audit and monitoring issues are resolved. - Program representatives will work with cities, townships, counties, special districts, and federally recognized tribal governments to collect all closeout documentation for their files in accordance with the Subrecipient Manual, Chapter 14: Project Closeout.
 A final closeout file review will be required to ensure that all documentation required in each step of the process is completed and is compliant.

 Subrecipients are required to submit the following to DLG to complete the closeout:

-- The final request for funds - Documentation reporting the grant accomplishments and expenditures of each project to the residents of the jurisdiction, including that the HUD national objective was met - Documentation that funds were expended in full or certification of the return of the remaining funds - Documentation describing the resolution of any outstanding audit or monitoring issues - Duplication of benefits form - Certification of completion from an engineer - Flood insurance documentation, where applicable - Final inspection and documentation
+- The final request for funds - Documentation reporting the grant accomplishments and expenditures of each project to the residents of the jurisdiction, including that the HUD national objective was met - Documentation that funds were expended in full or certification of the return of the remaining funds - Documentation describing the resolution of any outstanding audit or monitoring issues - Duplication of benefits form - Certification of completion from an engineer

+- Flood insurance documentation, where applicable - Final inspection and documentation